lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/80 DeployOnTargets/03 AXES PXI.md

 - `Azimuth` and `Elevation` sections: here the configuration for each axis is defined.
   - ma to iu: conversion gain from miliampers to internal units.
-  - Torque To currrent Polynomial: conversion equation for converting from torque to current.
+  - Torque To current Polynomial: conversion equation for converting from torque to current.
   - Counter Value to allow error pass trough: counter for an ethercat error.
 Default value: 2147483500
   - dt (scan Engine Periods): the scan periods dt.
 Default value: 1
   - TrajectoryPriority: priority for the control loop.
 Default value: 65500